 But if you don’t have a paella pan on hand right now to make this delicious Spanish paella recipe then just grab any large shallow pan that you have and get cooking!

-Easy Spanish Paella Recipe with Seafood below:
+Easy Spanish Paella Recipe

 - 2 Tablespoons Olive Oil

 - 1 Teaspoon Thyme fresh is always better

 - 2 cups Water mixed with concentrated Stock veg or chicken or seafood broth